charliecao77/assignment_cloudformation/README.md

 file) outlining the assumptions and steps should be included in the root folder)

-# How to parse syslog and write into S3 with td-agent,
+# How to parse syslog and write into S3 with td-agent
 ###### [Ref link](https://docs.fluentd.org/v0.12/articles/recipe-syslog-to-s3)
 - Install td-agent (which is a stable community distribution of Fluentd)
 ```